-Our community support clubs offer the opportunity for people to come together and socialise, have a good meal and enjoy themselves.
+Our community support clubs offer the opportunity for people to come together and socialise and stay connected with others.
 We have community support clubs in all areas of Sunderland.

-Older people who would "just like that little bit more" out of daily life.
+Anyone age 50 or over, who would "just like that little bit more" out of daily life.